Berwick-upon-Tweed Borough Council elections

 Berwick-upon-Tweed Borough Council elections were generally held every four years between the council's creation in 1974 and its abolition in 2009.
 The Borough of Berwick-upon-Tweed was a non-metropolitan district in Northumberland, England.
 The council was abolished and its functions transferred to Northumberland County Council with effect from 1 April 2009.

 Political control

 An earlier municipal borough of Berwick-upon-Tweed had existed from 1836 to 1974, just covering the town itself.

 Under the Local Government Act 1972 a much larger borough of Berwick-upon-Tweed was created as a non-metropolitan district, including a large rural area as well as the town itself.
 The first election to the reformed council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-From 1973 until its abolition in 2009 political control of the council was held by the following parties:
+From 1974 until its abolition in 2009 political control of the council was as follows: